Margaret Morse: Life and education

-Morse obtained her Ph.D and M.A. in German Literature and the Philosophy of Film from the University of California, Berkeley where she attended from 1967 to 1977.
-She also received her B.A. in Philosophy from Humboldt University of Berlin, and a B.A. in History, Philosophy, and German at Freie Universität Berlin.
-At the end of her time here Morse would receive a Fulbright Fellowship.
+Morse obtained her PhD and M.A. in German literature and the philosophy of film from the University of California, Berkeley, where she attended from 1967 to 1977.
+She also received her B.A. in philosophy from Humboldt University of Berlin, and a B.A. in history, philosophy, and German at Freie Universität Berlin.
+At the end of her time here, Morse would receive a Fulbright Fellowship.
 During this fellowship, Morse would conduct research on women writers and artists in the Cold War era of the German Democratic Republic and their representation in literature and film.

 Between 1979 and 1991, Margaret worked in multiple teaching positions at the San Francisco State University, the University of San Francisco, and the San Francisco Art Institute.
 She taught in subjects dealing with film and experimental video art.
 In 1980-1982, Margaret worked as an assistant professor at Vanderbilt and dealt with archival research in the Vanderbilt Television archives.
 These archives dealt with early TV news and sports themes and their usage in media.

 In 1987–1990, Morse taught film theory and electronic arts as an assistant professor at the University of Southern California Cinema School.